theislab/scPoli_reproduce/README.rst

 Repository for scripts and notebooks used for scPoli paper.
 All the datasets used in the work are public.
 Data for the PBMC atlas can be downloaded `here <https://figshare.com/projects/scPoli_data/155018>`_.

+This code is not maintained and the core code has been moved and integrate in the `scArches <https://github.com/theislab/scarches/>`_ package.
+A tutorial for scPoli usage is available `here <https://scarches.readthedocs.io/en/latest/scpoli_surgery_pipeline.html>`_.

 Usage and installation
 -------------------------------
 ScVI & ScANVI: